waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ---
 ## Keeping the map iconic

 While I was a full-time maintainer of iD (the default editor at [osm.org/edit](https://www.openstreetmap.org/edit?editor=id)), I designed over 270 preset icons.
 Presets are the default feature types that mappers can add to OpenStreetMap, such as "Coffeehouse" or "Foot Path".
-Good icons make the app more approachable for new mappers while helping power-mappers quickly sift through the data.
+Good icons keep the app approachable for new mappers while helping power-mappers quickly sift through data.
 Plus I think they make the app look pretty sharp.

 My icons live in the [Temaki icon library](https://github.com/rapideditor/temaki), which is licensed in the public domain and can be used by anyone.
 My contributions represent more than half of this library.